Applications for geographical indications for non-EU products in 2025

 Timeline

-Opposition to registration as a PDO or a PGI of the names listed below may be lodged with the European Commission within 3 calendar months from the indicated date.
+Opposition to registration of the following as a PGI may be lodged with the European Commission within 3 calendar months from the date indicated.

 What are the major implications for exporting countries?